 The DPT program at PNWU is demanding and strenuous for both students and faculty.
 Working in harmony is essential to ensure the greatest benefit to all.
 To promote smooth and efficient operation of the clinical education program, there must be a commitment from faculty and students to work together and clearly define expectations of behavior.
-The following expectations are identified for both students and clinical education faculty:
+The following expectations are identified for both students and clinical education faculty during ICEs and FTCEs but the site's policies may be more strict and should be followed, if so: